Misaka10036/Python_Crawling/README.md

 # Python_Crawling
-This repository is main used to save objects which is connected to web crawling using Python.
+This repository is main used to save objects which are connected to web crawling using Python.